ODRE-Framework/ODRE-Framework/README.md

 ### Enforce implementations

-For enforcing ODRL policices we count with two implementations developed in [Python](https://github.com/ODRE-Framework/odre-python), distributed through 'pip', and [Java](https://github.com/ODRE-Framework/odre-java), distributed through 'maven'.
+For enforcing ODRL policices we count with two implementations developed in [Python](https://github.com/ODRE-Framework/odre-python), distributed through `pip`, and [Java](https://github.com/ODRE-Framework/odre-java), distributed through `maven`.
 Both the libraries and different examples can be found in their repositories,  which intended for researchers, developers and professionals interested in applying ODRL in their systems.

 ### Publications